infinite-void/llm-ensemble-for-neologism/README.md

 ### 4. **DORA Fine-tuning against Twitter_eval & Neologisms:**
 This yielded the most accurate results (89% accuracy).
 The model is first finetuned against twitter_eval dataset for sentimental analysis improvement.
 Then, further finetuned aginst neologisms specific dataset using DoRA improved the results, but with a tradeoff in training time.​

+## Finetuning the FinanceBERT Model

+### 1. **Challenges with Base FinancialBERT​:**

+The ahmedrachid/FinancialBERT-Sentiment-Analysis model is a fine-tuned BERT model designed for sentiment analysis of financial text.
+It specializes in understanding and classifying sentiment in news, reports, and other financial documents.
+However, this model was not able to do well with twitter data or neologisms as it is fine tuned using large text​

+### 2. **Fine-Tuning Approaches and Results:**
+We tried different fine tuning methods like Full Fine tuning, LORA and DORA on the FinancialBERT Sentiment Analysis Model.
+Subsequent analysis is done on the LORA Finetuning method as that was achieving the best accuracy for this model.
+Training Time: 938.6101 Seconds​
+The fine-tuned model shows better performance in predicting Class 2 and 3 compared to the original model, however still overestimates class 1 (Neutral). ​

+The fine-tuned model achieves significantly higher accuracy across all text lengths, particularly for longer texts, indicating improved handling of complex or detailed inputs. ​

+The fine-tuned model reduces the gap between correct and incorrect predictions for several frequent words, suggesting improved contextual understanding of common terms. ​
 ---